uManuel/coe-path-modules/modules/1.2-server-side-rendering-nextjs/production-grade/notes.md

 ### Dynamic content & static routes

-To get dynamic content we're going to make http-request to our cms in `./practice/pages/index.tsx` file using `getStaticProps` to set the props.
+To get dynamic content we're going to make http-request to our headless cms in `./practice/pages/index.tsx` file using `getStaticProps` to set the props.
 Using getStaticProps It's going to work to get static data from a CMS like the title or the content of the home.

 ```Javascript